Sawrz/gochowdown/archetypes/component-bundle/index.md

 ---
 layout: recipe
 date: {{ .Date }}
 draft: true
 title:  "{{ replace .Name "-" " " | humanize | title }}" # The title of your awesome recipe
-image: awesome-recipe-image.jpg # Name of image in recipe bundle
+image: no-image.jpg # Name of image in recipe bundle
-imagecredit: https://placekitten.com/600/800 # URL to image source page, website, or creator
-YouTubeID:  # The F2SYDXV1W1w part of https://www.youtube.com/watch?v=F2SYDXV1W1w
+description: # Add some description to your recipe
 authorName: # Name of the recipe/article author
 authorURL: # URL of their home website
 sourceName: # Name of the source website